HolmesProcessing/Holmes-Documentation/rst/extensions/services/writing_a_service/index.rst

 Compare with other service implementations for suitable values.

+- All additional files required by your service also belong into the folder ``src/main/scala/org/holmesprocessing/totem/services/SERVICE_NAME``.

 +---------------------------+---------------------------------------------------+
 | SERVICE_NAME              | The name of the service, e.g. My_Totem_Service    |
 +---------------------------+---------------------------------------------------+